New fashion startups are launched every day all over the world.

 Presize is an AI-based size assistant for fashion e-commerce.

-It helps fashion retailers increase their conversion rates by eliminating size uncertainty and reduce their return rate by recommending the perfect fitting size.
+It helps fashion retailers increase their conversion rates by eliminating size uncertainty and reducing their return rate by recommending the perfect fitting size.

 To receive a size recommendation from Presize, end-users must answer questions about their body and record a 7-second video of themselves.